 When the layers in a Photoshop or Illustrator file are structured and named in a specific way, tags are auto-assigned to the layers for the character features they represent (chest, head, eyes, mouth, and so on).
 Behavior is automatically rigged when a puppet is created from the artwork.
-The external inputs, such as face tracking, audio analysis, mouse clicks, and keypresses, in Character Animator can then control the puppet.
+The external inputs, such as face tracking, body tracking, audio analysis, mouse clicks, and keypresses, in Character Animator can then control the puppet.
 External inputs give added expression to two-dimensional artwork.

 The following section describes the necessary structure and naming of elements in a Photoshop or Illustrator file for automatic rigging to work.
 If you prefer, you can use the Puppet panel to assemble a puppet from individual layers and identify how layers are controlled using the Behavior tools.
 You can start by auto-rigging in Photoshop or Illustrator and then make more changes and refine movements in Character Animator.
 Use both the methods as appropriate for your workflows.

 This document covers the basic layer structure and naming guidelines.
 Setup instructions for use with a specific behavior are described in the behavior-specific subsections in Behaviors in Character Animator.